eheywood/pico-tamagotchi/README.md

 # pico-tamagotchi
-Tamagotchi code for the pi pico
+Tamagotchi code for the pi pico using the pico display.